Raelene Sharp (barrister): Education

 Sharp earned an (Honours) Arts degree in linguistics from Monash University in 1998.
-She has a Bachelor of Laws (Hons) from the University of Melbourne and a Master of Laws in public international law – international criminal law (cum laude) from Leiden University.
+She has a Bachelor of Laws (Honours) from the University of Melbourne and a Master of Laws in public international law – international criminal law (cum laude) from Leiden University.

 Career

-Sharp "has over 20 years of experience in both domestic and international legal domains," specialising in criminal law, investigative law and administrative law.
-After completing her articles, Sharpe moved to the Netherlands to further her legal education.
+Sharp "has over 25 years of experience in both domestic and international legal domains," specialising in criminal law, investigative law and administrative law.
+After completing her articles, Sharp moved to the Netherlands to further her legal education.

-Raelene Sharp's career began as a prosecutor at the state Director of Public Prosecutions (Victoria) (DPP).
+Sharp's career began as a prosecutor at the state Director of Public Prosecutions (Victoria) (DPP).
 After two years, Sharp moved to the Netherlands to complete a Master's in public international law, specialising in international criminal law.

-Sharp represented Leiden University as an advisor to John Dugard, the Special Rapporteur to the UN Commission on Human Rights on violation of Human Rights and International Humanitarian Law.
+Sharp was a research assistant to Professor John Dugard, the former Special Rapporteur to the UN Commission on Human Rights on violation of Human Rights and International Humanitarian Law.
 In the "International Law Commission Annual Report (2003)" the Special Rapporteur John Dugard "acknowledged, with gratitude" the work undertaken by Sharp on the report into the "Diplomatic protection of corporations and shareholders".

 Sharp returned to Melbourne and the OPP for a short time before moving to the Australian Crime Commission (ACC) in 2004.
 From 2006 until 2009, Sharp was legal officer at the United Nations in Lebanon, working on the investigation into the assassination of Rafic Hariri, the former prime minister, and a number of other related assassinations under the Special Tribunal for Lebanon.
-Upon her return to Australia in 2009 she resumed her work at the Victoria DPP for a short time, before moving to the Australian Crime Commission (ACC).
+Upon her return to Australia in 2009 she resumed her work at the Victoria DPP for a short time, before moving to the ACC.
 (Note: Now the Australian Criminal Intelligence Commission (ACIC)) The ACC appointed her their principal specialist lawyer in 2005.

 Sharp was asked to return to the Middle East as a Special Rapporteur and a member of an independent fact-finding commission, instituted by the Arab League, looking into Israel's Gaza War "Operation Cast Lead", under the Special Tribunal for Lebanon.
 The investigation focused on the Israeli operation in December and January 2009.